-Hank grew up North Carolina where he was the captain of his college football team which he helped take to the championships, ranking number one among small colleges.
-His nickname at the time was “Burly Bear” – little did his college teammates know that more than 40 years later, Hank would still carry the name with him and use it as the name for his winery!
-During his college days he won an award which honors athletes who place the team over themselves in competition and in this regard much later, Hank and his wife financially donated a significant portion of the cost to build a new athletic center, named in their honor.
+Hank grew up North Carolina where he was the captain of his college football team at Lenoir–Rhyne University in Hickory.
+During his collegiate career from 1956 through 1959, Hank helped take his team to the National Championship in 1959, and ranked number one among small colleges.
+He only lost three regular season games during his college career.
+His nickname at the time was “Burly Bear” (the school mascot is a bear) – little did his college teammates know that more than 40 years later, Hank would still carry the name with him and partially use it as the name for his winery.
+During his college days he won an award which honors athletes who place the team over themselves in competition and in this regard much later, Hank and his wife financially donated a significant portion of the cost to build a new athletic center at Lenoir-Rhyne, named in their honor (McCrorie Fitness Center).

 We met with winemaker Massimo Monticello for our tasting (he has been Burly’s winemaker since their inaugural vintage).
 Massimo is spirited, enthusiastic and extremely passionate about the hands on part of wine making.
 Once on the fast track to be a doctor, his family roots called out and he changed career paths eventually earning his masters in winemaking from UC Davis.
 Along with making his own wine, he also consults for a number of select fairly small producers.
 He often works with great Napa vineyard sources and he uses a soccer analogy in regards to his winemaking, “the goalie is out of the cage and its his job to tap it in.”

-Burly focuses on producing a 100% varietal Estate grown Cabernet Sauvignon each year which is always sourced from the same vineyard.
-This 9.5 acre vineyard called the Simpkins Ranch is in the Coombsville district just east of the town of Napa surrounded by some good vintner neighbors including Maritas Vineyard and Covert Estate and some tiny ‘backyard’ vineyards, one of which we helped pick one year.
+Burly initially focused on producing a 100% varietal grown Cabernet Sauvignon, however in recent years they also produce a Chardonnay, sourced from Carneros and a Sauvignon Blanc.
+Their Cabernet Sauvignon comes from a 9.5 acre vineyard called the Simpkins Ranch in the Coombsville district just east of the town of Napa.
+This vineyard site dates back to 1886 and is family owned by the long time Napa family, the Simpkins (Cliff and Joan Simpkins).
+Hank and Bernice lease the grapes on this property.
+Vineyard neighbors are excellent, including Maritas Vineyard and Covert Estate and some tiny ‘backyard’ vineyards, one of which we helped pick one year.

 Coombsville is characterized as a moderate to cooler growing climate compared to up valley due to its proximity to the flat region and entry to the nearby San Pablo Bay with its cooling morning and afternoon breezes and often fog influence.
 The region is generally composed of short rolling hills with a diversity of micro climates even within this small region.
-It tends to be slightly warmer in vineyards that are located towards the edge of the southern part of the Vaca Mountain Range.
-Coombsville tends to be cooler than many of the up valley vineyards and as a result the Cabernet Sauvignon fruit often hangs a bit longer before it is harvested.
+It tends to be slightly warmer in Vineyards that are located towards the edge of the southern part of the Vaca Mountain Range tend to be slightly warmer areas then the rest of Coombsville.
+However, Coombsville tends to be cooler than many of the up valley vineyards and as a result the Cabernet Sauvignon fruit often hangs a bit longer before it is harvested.
 This isn’t a bad thing as it only adds to the complexity of the wine.
-The first commercial release of Burly Wines was in 2004.

 Simpkins Ranch Vineyard is managed by long time vineyard manager Mike Wolf.
 Mike was born in New York City and grew up just outside of the city.
 Viticulture was not a part of his formative years – he graduated with a history degree at Alfred University.
 He first moved to California in 1972 – to Mendocino County as a farm worker helping manage pears, prunes and grapes.
 Eventually he oversaw vineyard operations at Juliana Ranch in Pope Valley (one of Napa’s larger vineyard sites) and in 1994 took a job managing 500 acres for Beckstoffer Vineyards.
 He branched out on his own in 1997 and formed Michael Wolf Vineyard Services.
 One of his early clients was Vine Hill Ranch.